Empty dark urban alley at night, motion-blurred footsteps on wet pavement, single overhead lamp casting long shadow, no people visible

 What does it mean to dream about being chased by an animal?

-What does it mean to dream about being chased by a person?
+What does it mean to dream about being chased by a loved one?

-What does it mean to dream about being chased in a familiar place?
+What does it mean to dream about being chased in a forest?

-What does it mean to dream about escaping from a chase?
+What does it mean to dream about being chased by a monster?

-What does it mean to dream about being chased but not feeling scared?
+What does it mean to dream about being chased during a transition?

 Some dreams feel deeply personal, but many follow shared human patterns.
 Research and dream reports show that certain dream themes appear across many people's lives, often during periods of stress, change, fear, uncertainty, or emotional transition.